rollerworks/search/README.md

 What is RollerworksSearch?
 --------------------------

-RollerworksSearch provides you with a powerful system for integrating a search system in your PHP application.
+RollerworksSearch provides you with a light yet powerful search system to easily integrate into your PHP application.

 The system has a modular design and can work with any PHP framework, user locale, data format or storage system.